Market position & differentiation

 Anti-overfitting discipline

 Eight deliberate score reductions were applied during model development.
 Hard caps prevent artificial inflation.
 A 60/40 empirical calibration blend anchors each input to real case data.
-General platforms have no equivalent discipline — they will tell you your case is strong if you ask them to assess a strong case.

 Stress testing architecture